Ligonier Valley Middle School » Course Descriptions for Learning

 Course Descriptions for Learning

-Learners at the middle school follow academic progressions.
-As a learner moves through the middle level band the rigor and challenge increase.
+Students at the middle school follow academic progressions.
+As a student moves through the middle level band the rigor and challenge increase.

-Reading Workshop - Learners continue to master reading strategies including visualization, questioning, making inferences, synthesizing and summarizing.
+Reading Workshop - Students continue to master reading strategies including visualization, questioning, making inferences, synthesizing and summarizing.
 They implement these strategies to comprehend a variety of genre.
-As learners move further through the ELA progression, they develop skills essential for analyzing, and interpreting complex literary works.
-Learners read short stories, articles, novels, and poetry to help develop these skills.
-More specifically, learners examine the structure and purpose of literary works with emphasis on close reading strategies.
+As students move further through the ELA progression, they develop skills essential for analyzing, and interpreting complex literary works.
+Students read short stories, articles, novels, and poetry to help develop these skills.
+More specifically, students examine the structure and purpose of literary works with emphasis on close reading strategies.

 The progression of the mathematics courses at the middle school level is as follows: